PonyDev1337/Gender-AcceptanceRu/README.md

 - Simple Trans (Solo)
 - Identity: Dysphoria & Intimacy - Gender Works (Either)

+The reason why Dysphoria and Gender Works can be used together is that they focus on different aspects of one's gender and sex.
+Dysphoria focuses on the gender portion with gender dysphoria.
+Gender Works is a somewhat misleading title as it actually only adds reproductives and genitalia, having nothing to do with gender.

 ## Patches 🔧
 These are mods that have built in patches in Topic of Gender or have patches for Topic of Gender!